auntyellow/math/pascal.md

 - [Pascal's theorem](projective/pascal-circle-c.py) (and its [quadrilateral](projective/pascal-quadrilateral-c.py) form) and [Brianchon's theorem](projective/brianchon-circle-c.py) (and its [quadrilateral](projective/brianchon-quadrilateral-c.py) form) for a circle
 - [Brokard's theorem](projective/brokard-c.py)
 - [butterfly theorem](projective/butterfly-c.py), an analytic geometry proof without Vieta's formulas
-- [Braikenridge-Maclaurin theorem](projective/braikenridge-maclaurin.py), with some tricks mentioned [here](https://math.stackexchange.com/a/4236022/919440)

 However, it is more complicated to prove Pascal's theorem for a conic in a direct way, which means we don't reduce the conic to a circle by a projective transformation.